-It is a process of encapsulation of bile within the abdomen, which is contained or surrounded by epithelial cells.
+It is a process of encapsulating bile within the abdomen, which is contained or surrounded by epithelial cells.
 It appears after a laceration in the bile duct.

 These are groups of tightly compressed cells that form an intra-abdominal tissue capable of creating adhesions on the surfaces of biliary organs and tissues.

-In this way it is possible to avoid through encapsulation, that the bile reaches the rest of the peritoneal cavity.
+In this way, it is possible to avoid, through encapsulation, the bile reaching the rest of the peritoneal cavity.

-The bilioma can be located intra or extrahepatic.
+The billion can be located intra or extrahepatic.

-The bilioma is also known as a biliary cyst.
+The billion is also known as a biliary cyst.
 These cysts can be presented to any person for several reasons.

-The patients who present a higher risk of the pathology are those who underwent surgery such as the cholecystectomy procedure or who have liver damage in their medical history.
+The patients who present a higher risk of pathology underwent surgery such as the cholecystectomy procedure or liver damage in their medical history.
 A cholecystectomy is a surgical procedure that is done to remove the gallbladder.

-All this with the aim of identifying any signs of post-surgical complication, before more severe pathologies that could cause even death.
+All this is to identify any signs of post-surgical complications before more severe pathologies that could even cause death.

-Because they are an accumulation of bile within your abdomen, there are several common reasons for you to develop a bilioma.
+Because they accumulate bile within your abdomen, there are several common reasons for you to develop a billion.
 It could be due to problems with the bile duct or damage to your liver.
-It can also occur due to trauma or an iatrogenic injury
+It can also occur due to trauma or an iatrogenic injury.

-Bile is a liquid that is produced in the liver and plays a role in your digestive process.
+Bile is a liquid produced in the liver and plays a role in your digestive process.
 The bile duct is what transports bile.